apache/singa-doc/docs-site/docs/tensor.md

 ### Tensor Functions

-Functions in module `singa.tensor` return new `tensor` object after applying defined transformation in the function.
+Functions in module `singa.tensor` return new `tensor` object after applying the transformation defined in the function.

 ```python
 >>> tensor.log(t+1)